 - Don’t wait until July 3rd to by your personal use fireworks (something I’m generally guilty of);

-- While Municipal Independence Day celebrations are coming back in 2021, not everyone will have fireworks.
-We’re keeping a list here.
+- While Municipal Independence Day celebrations are coming back in 2022, not everyone will have fireworks, ie Minneapolis still will not have fireworks in 2022.
+We’re keeping a list of Fireworks shows here.

 - Quite a few cities will have fireworks during festivals at later dates.
 You could always plan for a different date.